 Enjoy the Killarney Lakes

 There are three lakes that make up the Killarney Lakes.
 Lough Leane is the lower lake, Muckross Lake is the middle lake and the Upper Lake, which are all connected.
-The lake make up a quarter of the area of the Killarney National Park and are surrounded by oak and yew woods.
+The lake makes up a quarter of the area of the Killarney National Park and are surrounded by oak and yew woods.

 The Killarney Lakes have crystal-clear waters rich with life including fish and birds.
 Visitors can fish on the lakes and feeder rivers (a permit may be required), while you can also visit some of the islands in the lakes by boat.